dhis2/dhis2-android-capture-app/docs/recommendations-for-a-dhis2-mobile-deployment.md

 ## Mobile device specifications

-The Android App is compatible with DHIS 2 2.29, 2.30 and 2.31.
+The Android App is compatible with DHIS 2 versions 2.29, 2.30 and 2.31.

 It requires a device that is running Android v4.4 or higher.